James-Montgomery/squidward/README.md

 * A big thanks to Keegan Hines and Josh Touyz who introduced me to Gaussian Processes
 * Another thanks to Thanos Kintsakis who helped turn me from a data scientist into a machine learning engineer who can produce maintainable and efficient code.
+* The core functionality of this code (gpr and gpc) are based on the book [Gaussian Processes for Machine Learning](http://www.gaussianprocess.org/gpml/) chapters 2 and 3.